DeSAM: Decoupled Segment Anything Model for Generalizable Medical Image Segmentation: Related Work

 \section{Related Work}

-\subsection{Single-source domain generalization}
+\subsubsection{Single-source domain generalization}

 Given training data from only one domain and generalizing to an unseen domain, single-source domain generalization is more challenging since there is less diversity in training domains.
-Thus, the mainstream solution to this problem is to generate novel domains using data argumentation techniques to increase the diversity and informativeness of training data.
-Several methods designed different generation strategies for single-source domain generalization in computer vision tasks.
 Chen et al. \cite{chen2020advbias} augment data with the random bias field, the common image artifact in clinical MR images.
 RandConv \cite{xu2021randconv} uses random convolutions for data augmentation.
 MixStyle adopts a combination of the style information of randomly-selected instances of different domains.
 Maxstyle \cite{chen2022maxstyle} expands the domain space with additional noise and the worst-case composition.
 Ouyang et al. \cite{ouyang2022csdg} propose a simple causality-inspired data augmentation method that greatly improves the cross-domain robustness of deep models.
-Unlike previous methods, DeSAM enhances the generalization ability of deep models without a complex pipeline for data argumentation, making it more competitive in practical applications.
+Unlike previous methods, DeSAM enhances the generalization ability of deep models without a complex pipeline for data augmentation, making it more competitive in practical applications.

-\subsection{Segment Anything Model}
+\subsubsection{Segment Anything Model}